ThorstenHans/sharecoffeebook/manuscript/Commons/ShareCoffee.Commons.md

 T> in order to decode it pipe the return value to JavaScript's T> decodeURIComponent() method

-## Use $s to save even more keystrokes

-Instead of writing each and every time `ShareCoffee.` you can also use the `$s.` shorthand to access all the ShareCoffee functions and properties.

-    var queryString = $s.Commons.getQueryString();
-    console.log(queryString);

 ## Commons.infect()

 Infect is a new feature that has been released with ShareCoffee 0.1.3.
 Infect is responsible for appending `SPHostUrl` as a query-string parameter to all available `a` tags.
-You may have seen `spcontext.js` when building Provider Hosted Apps.
+You may have seen `spcontext.js` when building Provider Hosted Apps - It'll be added to your `scripts` folder automatically.
 This is actually what `spcontext.js` is doing.

 But Microsoft's default implementation is missing one thing.
 It works great for simple links, but if you're building a real app - no matter if you're using ASP.NET WebForms, MVC or something else - you also use `form` tags in your app in order to submit data back to the server.
-Once you submit such a form to your website, you've also to carry all the required things aroung using the querystring in order to get SharePoint Context working on result-pages.
+Once you submit such a form, you've also to carry all the required things around using the querystring in order to get SharePoint Context working on result-pages.

 Microsoft's `spcontext.js` is missing those `form` tags. `ShareCoffee.Commons.infect()` will go through the entire page and append the `SPHostUrl` to the following node-attribute combinations